-Integrity work at Vattenfall is organised according to the three lines of defence principle, with varying roles for risk ownership, control and advice, and quality assurance: - 1.
-Ownership: The line organisation, which is responsible for compliance with laws and regulations within the unit - 2.
+Integrity work at Vattenfall is organised according to the three lines of defence principle:

+- 1. Ownership: The line organisation, which is responsible for compliance with laws and regulations within the unit - 2.
 Control and advice: The integrity organisation, with reporting to the Group's General Counsel - 3.
-Quality assurance: The Internal Audit The Integrity organisation's area of responsibility covers competition matters, bribery and corruption, conflicts of interest, insider information, awareness of Vattenfall's Code of Conduct, and coordination of Vattenfall's whistleblowing function.
-Within its area of responsibility the Integrity organisation supports Vattenfall in identifying, avoiding, managing and monitoring the risk for non-compliance with laws, other legal stipulations, regulations, norms and codes of conduct that are relevant for operations.
+Quality assurance: The Internal Audit unit The Integrity organisation's area of responsibility covers competition matters, bribery and corruption, conflicts of interest, inside information, awareness of Vattenfall's Code of Conduct and Integrity, and coordination of Vattenfall's whistleblowing function.
+Within its area of responsibility, the Integrity organisation supports Vattenfall in identifying, avoiding, managing and monitoring the risk for non-compliance with laws, other legal stipulations, regulations, norms and codes of conduct that are relevant for operations.
 Work within the Integrity organisation is carried out in accordance with an annual plan, which is approved by an Integrity Committee consisting of EGM members and others.
 The day-to-day work is aligned at meetings within the Integrity organisation and via regular follow-ups.
-The annual integrity work is summarised in an integrity report to the Board.
-Current integrity issues in 2017 are described in more detail in the Annual and Sustainability report on page 61.
+The annual integrity work is summarised in an integrity report to the Board Current integrity issues in 2018 are described in more detail in the Annual and Sustainability report on pages 60-61.